ThibaultBee/krtmp/README.md

-# krtmp: A RTMP, FLV and AMF library for Kotlin Multiplatform and Android
+# krtmp: An enhanced RTMP, FLV and AMF library for Kotlin Multiplatform and Android

 krtmp is a Kotlin Multiplatform implementation of RTMP, FLV and AMF protocols from legacy RTMP to enhanced RTMP v2.